Republished with permission from CustomerThink.com

 Or put more simply, as data, information, and knowledge continue to grow so will the need to deeply trust those who handle it.
 Being the biggest in your industry with the most competitive prices won't work as a business strategy in a market that places a premium on trust.

-Customer feedback creates a bright opportunity to find out what builds trust with your customers and clients.
-And as you think about how to improve your delivered experience, begin examining how you could lower your trust tax by extending trust to your employees and clients.
+Customer feedback, collected through client satisfaction surveys, creates a bright opportunity to find out what builds trust with your customers and clients.
+And as you think about how to improve your delivered customer experience, begin examining how you could lower your trust tax by extending trust to your employees and clients.